pdelong42/rrd4clj/README.markdown

  - figure-out how to generate the API reference (using either Autodoc, or some equivalent tool), and put it on a github-pages site

- - [DONE] ask Mitsutoshi if he's amenable to changing the license and/or dropping his copyright (I'm assuming he doesn't want to maintain the code any more, but I'll try a pull-request anyway - can't hurt).
-   - Mitsutoshi merged the pull-req and transferred ownership to me.